 We particularly encourage applications from groups currently under-represented in higher education, such as students with disabilities and members of Black, Asian and Minority Ethnic groups.
 Find out more information on Central’s commitment to equality and diversity.

 Find out more about the interview process for this course.

-Beverley Webb (2008) Prop Maker for Charlie and the Chocolate Factory and Mould Maker for Madame Tussauds.
+Beverley Webb (2008) is a Prop Maker for Charlie and the Chocolate Factory and Mould Maker for Madame Tussauds.

-Bryony Tyrrell Prop Costume maker for film and television such as Thor, Avengers, Snow White And The Huntsmen.
+Bryony Tyrrell (2008) has previously been Prop Costume Maker for film and television productions such as Thor, Avengers and Snow White and the Huntsmen.

-Liam Harrison Prop Maker for Royal Opera House.
+Liam Harrison (2014) is a Prop Maker for Royal Opera House.